margaretmf/margaretmf.github.io/index.md

 * Their ability to facilitate team work.
 * Their ability to mentor.
 * Their ability to work with other teams effectively.

-## Longer Work Biography ##
-As a continuous, lifelong learner, I am developing expertise in **photography**, **sketching**, **writing**, **ethnographic interviewing**, **computer programming**, **languages - Español, English, and interested in Native and Chinese characters and symbols, and Sanskrit**. and **understanding the Bible spiritually**.
-I also love learning about **requirements specification for product development**, **visual arts, drawing, and painting**, **music**, and **math, science, English, and arts education**.
-I love helping people as well as living spontaneously and orderly.

-Most recently, I have been learning about antiracism and working on photography of light in the darkness and continuing the work to "Take Back the Night."

-I am exploring how to paint the light in the darkness series, and looking to the light in the house and on the streets led me to explore using visual arts to understand electrical and civil engineering of homes and cities.
-I also explore sketching construction sites, geometric shapes, and civil engineering concepts.

-To reconcile being a career woman and a woman who loves home, I have started to think about all the activities inside and outside the home from an engineering and visual arts perspective.

-I love developing an understanding of signs and symbols from different languages, and I am working on a series of sketches of symbols.

-I have also driven through 12 states (Virginia, Tennessee, Arkansas, Mississippi, Missouri, Illinois, Wisconsin, Ohio, Kentucky, West Virginia, Georgia, and North Carolina), taken photos of American flags, and explored rivers, trains, highways, bridges, and civil infrastructure in our country.
-I nurture a love of maps, rivers, and the opportunity to learn our country by experience.
-Kinesthetic learning, and experiential learning helps to understand visually and experientially the country.
-Listening to music and reading books, and meeting people in hotels also helps people understand what is going on.
-While learning about farmland and country in America, as well as in Ireland and Scotland back in 2013, I also have an interest in farmland, country, logistics, and supply chain engineering in all countries on Earth.

 <br>